webix-hub/docs/data/desktop/show_switching.md

 }
 ~~~

-Tabs are connected to the multiview cells, so if you set the value for button, the dedicated view will be opened:
+Tabs are connected to the MultiView cells, so if you set the value for button, the dedicated view will be opened:

 ~~~js
 $$("tabbar1").setValue("2"); //the 2nd tab with "Tab2" value will be set